 Non-impact and low impact aerobic exercise has been found to be very beneficial for sufferers of fibromyalgia and CFS.
 The cardiovascular training involved with aerobic exercise has been shown to significantly reduce the degree of pain and stiffness experienced by sufferers.

 For those who can manage it, low impact aerobics sessions, which can include activities such as brisk walking, cycling, using a Stairmaster etc. can be very good for reducing all levels of pain.
 Aerobic exercise should be performed for around 30 minutes per day, 3-4 time per week for it to have a significant effect however it is very important not to rush into things and stress the muscles and joints unnecessarily.

 It is advised that people with fibromyalgia or CFS start with a simple 5 minute walk and build up gradually until they reach the 30 minute target.
-Pre-exercise stretching is also highly recommended as this helps to make the exercise session more comfortable and reduces the risk of injury.
-Regular stretching will also help with posture and flexibility while reducing the amount of muscle and joint stiffness experienced during and after the workout.
+Pre-exercise stretches are also highly recommended as this helps to make the exercise session more comfortable and reduces the risk of injury.

 Water makes the body weightless and so any form of swimming or aerobic activity in water greatly benefits people with painful muscles and joints.
 This non-impact form of exercise takes all of the strain off the joints meaning that for a time they don’t have to bear the weight of the body.
 This is perfect for fibromyalgia sufferers with very tender body areas who get excruciating waves of pain with every jolt.
 It is important however that the swimming water is warm because cold water can cause the muscles and joints to seize up and become infinitely more painful.